 Reduction: Economic Sustainability

-- Environmental Health and Safety's Chemical Redistribution program minimizes waste by giving unused, surplus chemicals to researchers.
+- Environmental Health and Safety's Chemical Redistribution program minimizes waste by giving unused, surplus cleaning products to researchers.

 - ISU diverts glass out of the waste system to assist the City of Ames in keeping non-beneficial fuel out of the Resource Recovery Center, reducing maintenance costs and equipment repair.

 - Instead of using paper cleaning products, cost-effective, versatile and reusable microfiber cloth is being used by Custodial Services throughout campus for a variety of cleaning needs.

 - BYOC!
 Save $0.35 per coffee drink for bringing your own cup to any ISU Dining location.
 Not only does this save money for customers, it also prevents nearly 35,000 disposable cups from entering the waste stream each year.